jpedrosa/sua/docs/File_Browser.md

 Detour
 ------

-While testing a new runtime for Dart called Fletch I first came up with code that has turned into this FileBrowser class.
-When doing it in Fletch I also created a version calling the Linux getdents system call and with getdents it was slightly faster than using the standard readdir one.
+I first came up with code that has turned into this FileBrowser class while testing a new runtime for Dart called Fletch.
+In Fletch I also created a version using the Linux getdents system call.
+With getdents it was slightly faster than using the standard readdir one.

 Overall I'm pretty OK with how fast the FileBrowser in Swift has become.